4142 BUSINESS PLAN

 The following opportunities are in active discussion but not yet contracted:

-• Multiple UK agencies evaluating partnership
+• Multiple UK agencies evaluating Handled partnership

 • Australian agencies via Max's network